swaters86/IncreName/README.md

 # IncreName

-I wrote this program for work.
-Unfortunately, some there's an upgrade for our software that tends to break attachments folders which have numeric names like 1, 2, 3, 4, and so forth.
-In addition, links for those attachments reference the original folder names , so an attachment request could look like this /attachments&id=5.
-However, the upgrade might generate a folder for the attachment and use 6 instead of 5.
-Unfortunately the id number never gets updated in the link, so we fixt his by renaming the folders so they match the ID referenced in the link for the attachment (so the links point to the correct folder).
+I wrote this C#/command-line program for work.
+It fixes attachment folders, which have numeric names like 1, 2, 3, 4, and so forth, by renaming them to a incremented value such as 2, 3, 4, 5, respectively.
+This is so the ID referenced in an attachment link will match up with the folder that was generated (because there's an upgrade that breaks the syncing for the numbers).

-This a C# program that can rename a set of folders with numeric names such as 1, 2, 3, 4, to 2, 3, 4, 5, repectively, if the increment amount supplied by the user is 1.
+I can't see how somoene else could use this outsideo of my job but maybe it will be useful someone else out there (which would be awesome).
+You could probably modified it so it renames the folders differently (instead of renaming them to another numeric number).

 ## How to use it: